Early Childhood (Professional Practice) BA (Hons)

 The early years of a child’s life are characterised by the wonder of discovery.
 This is when a child’s brain develops the majority of its neurons and is at its most receptive to learning.
-Our emphasis on professional practice means you will enjoy excellent opportunities to build your expertise through a range of placements in schools and children’s centres.
+Our emphasis on professional practice means you will enjoy excellent opportunities to build your expertise through a range of placements in early years settings and the wider field of regulated early childhood provision.
 There are also international opportunities available for overseas work experience and the course can support progression to social care, PGCE and other similar courses.

-- Access to the expertise of the staff at the Centre for Children and Families at the University of Worcester – we have a growing international reputation for publishing and research
+- Access to the expertise of the staff at the Department for Children and Families at the University of Worcester – we have a growing international reputation for publishing and research

 Register your interest